Child Development Clinic

 - Occupational Therapy which can evaluate a child’s skill for playing, academics and daily activities

-- Speech Therapy which looks at what kind of a problem a child may have with language ( vocal expression, clarity, pronunciation, stammering etc.)
+- Speech Therapy which looks at what kind of a problem a child may have with language (vocal expression, clarity, pronunciation, stammering etc)

 - Special Education which focuses on child’s educational and activities of daily living.
 A special educator helps in exploring a child’s potential and channelizing their special needs into constructive activities.
-Through the medium of special education, they enhance children’s ability to the fullest, helping them reach at par in accordance with their age.
-A special educator also provides activities in the child’s home environment to initiate pro-social behavior.
+Through the medium of special education, they enhance children’s abilities to the fullest, helping them reach at par in accordance with their age.
+A special educator also provides activities in the child’s home environment to initiate pro-social behaviour.

 The Child Development Clinic is open on